-- Discusses the key risk indicators or metrics, including details of any significant risk incidents, - Re-visits key controls that mitigate the top risks and major changes to the external and internal environment, - Analyzes any significant trends or incidents since the last update, and - Considers whether the tolerance is appropriate or if changes are warranted.
+- Discusses the key risk indicators or metrics, including details of any significant risk incidents, - Re-visits key controls that mitigate the top risks and major changes to the external and internal environment, - Analyzes any significant trends or incidents since the last update, and - Considers whether thresholds are appropriate or if changes are warranted.

-Key consideration 4: An FMI should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service-level objectives.
+Key Consideration 4: An FMI should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service-level objectives.